-1.7 COMPONENT OUT

-This parameter defines whether the component video output matches the file format or has the 1.5 OUT CONVERT selection applied to it.
+1.7 COMPONENT OUT This parameter defines whether the component video output matches the file format or has the 1.5 OUT CONVERT selection applied to it.
 These are the available options:

-OUT CONVERT Output with the same format as the file Output using the selection in 1.5 OUT CONVERT Forces SD Out Convert if HD -- ------------- ---
+FILE FRMT (default) Output with the same format as the file OUT CONVERT Output using the selection in 1.5 OUT CONVERT CVBS ON Y Forces SD Out Convert if HD

-Setting the Ki Pro Rack component input and/or output to "Beta" for HD material causes an "Invalid Selection" alarm requiring correction before operations can continue.

-1.8 HDMI OUT

-This parameter defines whether the HDMI output matches the file format or has the 1.5 OUT CONVERT selection applied to it.
+- NOTE: Setting the Ki Pro Rack component input and/or output to "Beta" for HD material causes an "Invalid Selection" alarm requiring correction before operations can continue. - 1.8 HDMI OUT This parameter defines whether the HDMI output matches the file format or has the 1.5 OUT CONVERT selection applied to it.
 These are the available options:

-Output with the same format as the file Output using the selection in 1.5 OUT CONVERT OUT CONVERT FRIVIT Output using the selection in 1.3 OUT CONVERT
+FILE FRMT (default) Output with the same format as the file OUT CONVERT FRMT Output using the selection in 1.5 OUT CONVERT